devodog/stm32/Nucleo-F302R8/README.md

 }

 ```
 Now that we have a relative simple way of making console user interface commands, we can investigate more functions in the NUCLEO STM32-F302R8 board.
+After deploying and using the command structure, it seems that there are some fields in the struct that are redundant.
+__NOTE!__ Need to reconsider the necessary number of fields in this struct.

 What about checking the on-chip ADC?

 ### Measuring a AA battery's voltage